sanchez-primal/layout_moyo-header/checklist.md

 <details>
   <summary>Use <b>2 spaces</b> for indentation in your file (not a <code>tab</code> character)</summary>

-  > to make sure your formatting will look the same everiwhere
+  > to make sure your formatting will look the same everywhere
 </details>

 <details>
   <summary>Remember about correct indentation between parent and child elements</summary>

   > Each level of nesting, including text, contained inside the element, requires 2-space offset.
   Also blank line shouldn't be between parent and child elements.

   GOOD example